seahoop/Harbour-Berlin-/README.md

 ### Landing page
-- Write welcoming words, with Habour-Berlin logo and name.
+- Write welcoming words, with Habo-Berlin logo and name.
 - link for employee sign in, and an link for employee to sign up.
 - if there is an question, chat gpt is there to help with API integration.
 - Clickable and jumps to the directed page